 - Providing evidence-based recommendations for the management of ADHD to help guide appropriate and rational choice of treatment1-5

-- Assisting patients and their families or carers in making informed decisions about treatment options for ADHD1
+- Assisting patients and their families or carers in making informed decisions about treatment options for ADHD5

-- Improving communication between clinicians, patients and their families1
+- Improving communication between clinicians, patients and their families5

-- Setting standards to assess the practice of healthcare professionals.1
+- Setting standards to assess the practice of healthcare professionals.5

-There are several guidelines available to guide clinicians working in the field of ADHD in children, adolescents and adults, and different guidelines may also have different recommendations about specific treatment approaches.1-5 A systematic review of several guidelines identified greater levels of agreement on evidence-based pharmacological treatment than on psychosocial interventions, possibly reflecting the strength of evidence available to support each approach.6
+There are several guidelines available to guide clinicians working in the field of ADHD in children, adolescents and adults, and different guidelines may also have different recommendations about specific treatment approaches.1-6

-Although guidelines are useful for clinicians, adherence to guideline recommendations will not ensure a successful outcome in every case.7 The ultimate judgement regarding the most appropriate clinical treatment for the individual patient with ADHD should be made by the responsible healthcare professional after discussing the options with the patient, parent/carer and/or partner.7
+Although guidelines are useful for clinicians, adherence to guideline recommendations will not ensure a successful outcome in every case.8 The ultimate judgement regarding the most appropriate clinical treatment for the individual patient with ADHD should be made by the responsible healthcare professional after discussing the options with the patient, parent/carer and/or partner.1-6,8